 This agenda is achieved through activities including the acquisition of work by international artists for state-funded Israeli museums and galleries, the joint funding of international art projects and exhibitions by Outset Israel and its international chapters, as well as Outset Israel’s regular funding of the Israeli Pavilion at the Venice Art and Architecture Biennales.
 The Outset Bialik Residency based within the Gertlers’ Tel Aviv home explicitly invites international artists to engage with the Israeli art scene, citing collaborations with art schools and institutions including the military-equipment producing Bezalel Academy of Arts and Shenkar College of Engineering, Design and Art; The Israel Museum, Jerusalem, and The Tel Aviv Museum of Art.

-These close relationships with complicit Israeli cultural institutions, as well as the flow of funding and cooperation between Outset Contemporary Art Fund’s chapters, means that working with Outset in any capacity helps to artwash Israel's genocidal assault on Palestinians and undermines the demands of PACBI and the wider BDS (Boycott, Divestment, Sanctions) movement.
+These close relationships with complicit Israeli cultural institutions and illegal settlement-building funders, as well as the flow of funding and cooperation between Outset Contemporary Art Fund’s chapters, means that working with Outset in any capacity helps to artwash Israel's genocidal assault on Palestinians and undermines the demands of PACBI and the wider BDS (Boycott, Divestment, Sanctions) movement.

 Outset Contemporary Art Fund is part of an Israeli cultural scene that whitewashes, or artwashes, Israel’s regime of apartheid and unfolding genocide against the Palestinian people.
 Until Outset stops servicing apartheid and genocide, it's not a fit partner for artists, art workers, or art institutions.